avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. The software heavily relied upon the builtin [standard vector graphics (SVG)](https://en.wikipedia.org/wiki/SVG) capability of all modern web  browsers (since 1999).
     a. _SVG_ is an _XML_ variant.
-    b. _SVG_ returns the postion and color at the cursor.
+    b. _SVG_ returns the position and color at the cursor.
     c.
 Unlike _JPG_ or _PNG_ pixelated images, _SVG_ has the ability to smoothly zoom in or zoom out of vector images.

 3. The basic concept can be understood by using an example image of a circle.